DAB0mB/react-autorun/README.md

 }
 ```

-With this usage of autorun.ignore, the caller value returned by `useCaller()` will be excluded as a dependency when used within other hooks.
+With this usage of `autorun.ignore`, the caller value returned by `useCaller()` will be excluded as a dependency when used within other hooks.
 This ensures that the hook won't be invalidated if, for some particular reason, the caller reference has changed.

 ## Usage